Horseweed, Marestail, Horsetail, Canadian Horseweed, Canadian Fleabane, Fleabane, Hogweed, Coltstail, Butterweed

 Syn.
 Conyza canadensis (L.) Cronquist

-Synonyms of Erigeron canadensis (31)(Updated on 3-7-21): Aster canadensis (L.) E.H.L.Krause, Caenotus canadensis (L.) Raf., Caenotus pusillus Raf., Conyza canadensis (L.) Cronquist, Conyza canadensis var. glabrata (A.Gray) Cronquist, Conyza canadensis var. incisa P.D.Sell, Conyza canadensis var. obovoidea P.D.Sell, Conyza canadensis var. pusilla (Nutt.)
+Synonyms of Erigeron canadensis (31)(Updated on 5-11-21 from Plants of the World Online): Aster canadensis (L.) E.H.L.Krause, Caenotus canadensis (L.) Raf., Caenotus pusillus Raf., Conyza canadensis (L.) Cronquist, Conyza canadensis var. glabrata (A.Gray) Cronquist, Conyza canadensis var. incisa P.D.Sell, Conyza canadensis var. obovoidea P.D.Sell, Conyza canadensis var. pusilla (Nutt.)
 Cronquist, Conyza canadensis var. robusta P.D.Sell, Conyza canadensis var. simplex P.D.Sell, Conyza parva Cronquist, Conyzella canadensis (L.) Rupr., Erigeron canadensis f. coloratus Fassett, Erigeron canadensis var. glabratus A.Gray, Erigeron canadensis var. grandiflorus Schwein., Erigeron canadensis var. pusillus (Nutt.)
 B.Boivin, Erigeron canadensis var. strictus Farw., Erigeron myriocephalus Rech.f. & Edelb., Erigeron paniculatus Lam., Erigeron pusillus Nutt., Erigeron ruderalis Salisb., Erigeron setiferus Post ex Boiss., Erigeron strictus DC., Inula canadensis Bernh., Leptilon canadense (L.) Britton, Leptilon canadense var. pusillum (Nutt.)
 Daniels, Leptilon pusillum (Nutt.)
 Britton, Marsea canadensis (L.) V.M.Badillo, Senecio ciliatus Walter, Tessenia canadensis (L.) Bubani, Trimorpha canadensis (L.) Lindm.

 Erigeron canadensis L. is the correct and accepted scientific name for this plant.
 The genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.
 Many websites are still using the name Conyza canadensis (L.) Cronquist which was named and described as such by Arthur John Cronquist in the Bulletin of the Torrey Club in 1943.

 As you can see by the map above provided by Plants of the World Online, Erigeron canadensis is a very widespread species.
 Areas in green are where it is native and purple is where it has been introduced.
 The map on the USDA Plants Database for North America is about the same but includes another province in Canada.
-It could be more widespread than the maps show

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH BETTER POSITIVE ID.